The holidays are here! How are you spending your last month of the year?

 We’re starting off the year with a Quest all about goal setting.
 And in February, we’ll dive into habits.

-It’s a course I’m putting together and each month, we highlight a new topic to help you learn a new language through passion-driven learning.
-You can learn more, get a feel for our teaching style, and download our free PDF here:
+What is Language Conqueror?
+It’s a course I work on with a monthly Quest focused on passion-driven learning.
+You can learn more, get a feel for my teaching style, and download our free PDF here: Get the Free PDF

 You can subscribe to the podcast on your preferred podcast platform.